What is Data Theft? 13 Tips To Prevent Your Company From Losing Data

 This can force staff to revert to paper records and manual processes.

 During ransomware attacks, hospitals have been forced to divert emergency patients to other facilities, potentially risking lives due to delayed treatment.
+The 2024 Change Healthcare attack disrupted billing and claims across the entire US healthcare system for weeks.

 Major breaches often trigger increased regulatory scrutiny across the entire healthcare sector.